RISE internal guidelines regarding the coronavirus

 For international trips a travel ban is in place.
 Exemptions must be granted by the SVP or Function Head.
 The travel ban is effective from March 20.

-For domestic travel, a travel ban remains in effect except for business-critical travel, which must be coordinated with the SVP or Function Head and shall be conducted in accordance with the Public Health Authority's recommendations.
+For domestic business trips, a travel ban remains in effect except for business-critical meetings, which must be coordinated with the SVP or Function Head and shall be conducted in accordance with the Public Health Authority's recommendations.
 This applies starting 11 August.

 The travel restrictions helps to reduce the spread of infection, contributes to our sustainability and is part of controlling our costs.